C00kie-/squirrel.lu/README.md

 - Deeplearning
 - Research projects
 - Criminology
-- Also a couple of Unix tips and articles about cognition, how to train people and self-learning
+- Also a couple of Unix tips and articles about cognition, training and self-teaching

 ```
 🍪